 Dawn Jones Redstone (Director, Executive Producer, Co-Writer)

 Dawn Jones Redstone is an award-winning gay, Latina filmmaker living in Portland, Oregon.
 She worked as a union carpenter for six years before becoming a carpentry instructor at a non-profit called Oregon Tradeswomen.
 In 2012, she left to pursue her dream of filmmaking full time and started Hearts+Sparks Productions with a focus on community-minded media.
 In 2014, she collaborated with Dr. Roberta Hunte to raise over $13,000 on Kickstarter and received a grant from the Regional Arts and Culture Council to make Sista in the Brotherhood.
 The film has gone on to receive multiple awards and is currently on the film festival circuit.

 As an artist, she is fascinated by stories of personal transformation and the interior monologues that move us forward.
 Feminism and emotionality are strong threads running through her work.
 She is committed to creating films that help balance the media representation of women and people of color both in front of and behind the camera.

 Dawn is the recipient of the MRG Foundation's 2016 Lilla Jewel Award and was named a Woman of Vision by the Oregon Daily Journal of Commerce.
 She's also a journey-level carpenter from the United Brotherhood of Carpenters and Joiners.
-You can learn more about her and her work as an award-winning filmmaker here She is also the director of the reproductive justice short film We Have Our Ways and the co-writer and director of an upcoming web series about being a person of color working at nonprofit in the whitest city in America.
+You can learn more about her and her work as an award-winning filmmaker here She is also the director of the reproductive justice short film We Have Our Ways and the co-writer and director of the pilot of Gabby Smashes, a web series about being a person of color working at nonprofit in the whitest city in America.